-Before officers found the knife, members of the public can be heard shouting ‘why are you searching him’ – seeming to object to the male being searched without knowing why officers had stopped him.
+Before officers found the large knife, members of the public can be heard shouting ‘why are you searching him’ – seeming to object to the male being searched without knowing why officers had stopped him.

 The male being searched is calm and compliant as the officers search through his pockets.
 To ensure the safety of the officers and members of the public, the male had been placed in handcuffs.